Standard library only; Python 3.10+ recommended.

 "trace_id": getattr(record, "trace_id", None),

-"span_id": getattr(record, "span_id", None)
+"span_id": getattr(record, "span_id", None),

 }

-return json.dumps(log_obj, separators=(",", ":"))
+return json.dumps(payload, separators=(",", ":"))

 class SafeRotatingFileHandler(RotatingFileHandler):